*This is a private page for previewing the work

 Are we gazing at the same moon?

 Are We Gazing at the Same Moon?
-Are the scenes we observe really within the same time and space?
+Are we living in the same world or parallel worlds?

 The moon has long been a symbol of collective human experience, used in art, literature, and phi-losophy to explore questions of time, space, and memory.
 Its familiar presence in the night sky connects people across distances, eras, and cultures, serving as a shared point of reference for our thoughts, emotions, and reflections.